Selk-bit/Covid19-Contact-Tracer/README.md

 ## Data Storage in Firebase

 Data storage in Firebase, the central pivot of this contact tracing application, relies on two key collections: "users" and "met_with".
 Each user is represented by a separate document in the "users" collection where sensitive data such as email and password are securely recorded.
-Similarly, details of encounters between users essential for contact tracing are stored in the "met_with" collection with information such as time, location, and participant identifiers.
+Similarly, details of encounters between users are stored in the "met_with" collection with information such as time, location, and participant identifiers.

-## Conclusion

-In conclusion, this COVID-19 contact tracing application developed with Flutter and powered by Firebase stands out for its thought-out architecture, simplified features, and enhanced security measures.
-The main view offers direct access to essential actions for login and registration.
-The internal view centered on a single start tracing button ensures a seamless experience.
-Data storage in Firebase's "users" and "encounters" collections managed by Cloud Firestore ensures efficient and secure management.
-Combining effective data management with rigorous security practices, our application ensures safe and efficient storage of crucial information for COVID-19 contact tracking.
+For more, visit my LinkedIn profile: [Salim Elkellouti](https://www.linkedin.com/in/salim-elkellouti/).